srinathos/srinathos.github.io/_posts/2019-05-1-Better-Radio.md

 Music has always been extremely satisfying to listen to.
 My father’s audio cassette collection introduced me to classic hits from Queen, Bruce Springsteen and Billy Joel along with a few Sanskrit strotams.
 Radio was quick to takeover after I ran through the collection.
 But along with these songs came advertisements.
-Some were witty and the rest were annoying.
-For a regular listener, the witty ones got annoying too.
+Some were witty and most were annoying.
+For a regular listener, the witty ones soon get annoying.
 I soon moved to MP3s and then to streaming music.
-After I had purchased my first car, I decided to give radio a listen.
+After I had purchased my first car, I decided to give radio a listen again.
 The advertisements were still there, and I found myself skipping through stations for most of the drive.
 14 years had gone by and almost nothing had changed.
 Except, that over the last decade, machine learning has become more accessible than it ever was.
 Could we use machine learning to classify an audio sample as either an advertisement or music?
 Definitely.